maoosi/spritz.js/README.md

 _Features disabled for limited devices_:

-* Proxy images replacment (in order to the data consumption)
+* Proxy images replacement (in order to limit the data consumption)

 **Default:** 640